Ceres program seal

 The knowledge and understanding gained from the mission needs to be captured to reduce risk, improve efficiency, promote validated processes and improve performance in future missions.

-Ceres uses an online database called the Captured Lessons Online Database (CLOD).
+Ceres uses an online database called the Captured Lessons Online User Database (CLOUD).

 Final archival of data